SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-globe-2.jpg" width="400" height="463" alt="Globe: 1902-Jan-28 vaccination teams of 115 doctors vaccinate 10,000 against smallpox" title="Globe: 1902-Jan-28 vaccination teams of 115 doctors vaccinate 10,000 against smallpox" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Ok that's&hellip; the dark side.

-Given the use of violent force by police &mdash; regrettable and even despicable today, but common then &mdash; there was undesrtandable resistance.
+Given the use of violent force by police &mdash; regrettable and despicable today, but common back then &mdash; there was understandable resistance.
 It grew out of the reaction to forced vaccination, but also from the usual superstitions: that vaccines _cause_ smallpox, that they don't work, that they are somehow making our "blood impure"&hellip; the usual dreck.